Board of Trustees

 Patrick J. Ward

-Ward received a bachelor of science in economics from Carnegie Mellon University and a master of business administration from the University of Notre Dame.
+Mr. Ward is a graduate of Carnegie Mellon University with a Bachelor of Science degree in economics and earned an MBA from the University of Notre Dame.

 - Joanne Balshi (’69)